Negative Brand Sentiment in AI Search: Why It Happens and How to Fix It

 Key takeaways

-• Measurement needs to include presence, position, tone, and evidence quality across engines.
+- Measurement needs to include presence, position, tone, and evidence quality across ChatGPT, Perplexity, Gemini, Claude, and Google AI Overviews.

 Why this problem matters now

 Search used to be a list of links.
 AI search is a layer of interpretation.
-The system reads across many sources, then compresses them into a few sentences.
+Systems like ChatGPT, Perplexity, and Google AI Overviews read across many sources, then compress them into a few sentences.
 That compression becomes a recommendation environment.

 That changes the stakes.
 A company can lose trust before the buyer ever visits the site if the answer engine describes it as weak, unclear, or less credible than alternatives.

-What negative brand sentiment in AI search looks like
+What negative brand sentiment looks like in practice

 The problem usually appears as soft skepticism inside an otherwise useful answer.
 The system may include your brand, but it places stronger confidence around someone else.